BryceGitHuba/prework-study-guide/README.md

 # prework-study-guide
 study guide for learning

-## Bing
+## Mussaddiq Mahmood
-Hello, this is Bing.
+Hello, this is Mussaddiq Mahmood.
 I can help you write HTML notes in markdown format.
 Markdown is a simple way to format text using plain text syntax.
 You can use markdown to create headings, lists, tables, links, images, code blocks, and more.
 Here is an example of how you can write HTML notes in markdown format:

 # HTML Notes